 Stanton has also enjoyed a successful career as a recording artist.
 CD releases include, Soul of the Guitar, Stanton C. Jack and Friends, and his most recent recording Caminos, featuring Latin American guitar music from Brazil and Argentina.

 Currently Stanton has been performing in many different chamber ensemble settings.
 This includes the exciting flute and guitar ensemble Duo Trovador.
-This duo consists of Heather Beaty on flute and Stanton Jack on guitar.
-Their repertoire ranges from traditional European works of Faure, Debussy, and Saint-Saens, to edgy street tangos of Astor Piazzolla, to beautiful arrangements of traditional Macedonian melodies for guitar and flute.
-Stanton is also working with his long time friend and fellow classical guitarist, Adrian Verdejo.
-The two have been putting together some fantastic duo guitar arrangements, creating a new spark on the classical guitar scene.
+The duo consists of Heather Beaty on flute and Stanton Jack on guitar.
+Their repertoire ranges from the classical works of Faure, Debussy, and Saint-Saens, to the edgy street tangos of Astor Piazzolla.
+Stanton is also working with fellow classical guitarist and colleague, Louise Southwood.
+The two have recently formed the Vancouver Guitar Duo, and have been performing some fantastic original duo guitar arrangements, creating a new spark on the classical guitar scene.
 Stanton is also a member of Vancouver’s professional Art-Song group, Erato Ensemble.
 This is an exciting musical experience with the guitar featured in many different ensemble settings.

-Stanton is also keeping quite busy as an educator, teaching at Kwantlen Polytechnic University and the VSO School of Music, and as an adjudicator for the UBC School of Music.
+Stanton is also keeping quite busy as an educator, teaching at the VSO School of Music where he is head of the guitar and harp department, and as an adjudicator for the UBC School of Music.